dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 2. Leaving my phone in a distant room

 3. Put a big calendar on the wall.
 On days you do the thing, draw a smiley face.
-On days you fail, write "I AM A FAILURE".
+On days you fail, write "FAIL".

 4. Standard writing advice is to just puke out a rough draft before you worry about editing.
 This is impossible for me because Jim does not shut up.
 By *far* the best solution I've found is an [evil writing website](https://en.wikipedia.org/wiki/The_Most_Dangerous_Writing_App) where if you stop typing for 5 seconds everything is permanently deleted and Jim shrieks in pain.